JessicaML/nycda-backend-exam/README.md

 ### 1- Why do we should include script tags at the very end of an html file, before closing </body>?

 We want the page to load all the content before JS event handler load to the page, so that all content is loaded before interaction takes place, and the JS functions as it is designed to.
-This also means the static content (html and css) will load faster and give the user a better experience.
+This also means the static content will load faster and give the user a better experience.

 ### 2 - What is a middleware?

-It is a package which acts as glue between the express server and your app interface.
-It provided functions that are not available on the operating system, such as parsing data from a form or allowing a user to delete content.
+Middleware adds features to Express code.

 ### 3 - Why do we use express.static() middleware?